26.4.18

 The Romance of Flowers by Minaz Jantz

-'The Romance of Flowers' Blossoms and blooms declare spring has arrived and sets the pace for something new and fresh to inspire my creative mind.
+'The Romance of Flowers' Blossoms and blooms declare spring has arrived and set the pace for something new and fresh to inspire my creative mind.

 The Romance of Flowers (Pastel, foil, papers, assemblage) by Minaz Jantz

-The challenge with this work of art is to use left-over pieces of painting materials, build a foam core display box and use found objects to collage a multi-dimensional pastel painting.
+The challenge with this work of art is to use leftover pieces of painting materials and build a foam core display box.
+This process involves cutting, shaping, and assembling the foam core, and using found objects to create a multi-dimensional pastel painting collage.

 Photo of tulips by Minaz Jantz